-Tucked away in a quiet cul-de-sac location in the historic city of Canterbury, yet within a short walking distance of the high speed rail link to London, the city centre and several local schools, this unusually capacious and flexible detached home has been refurbished and upgraded throughout to a high standard.
+GUIDE PRICE £710,000-£750,000.
+Tucked away in a quiet cul-de-sac location, yet within a short walking distance of the HSR to London, the city centre and several local schools, this unusually capacious and flexible detached home has been refurbished and upgraded throughout to a high standard.
 Benefitting from off-road parking for several vehicles, it was originally converted from a 2-(double) bedroomed bungalow into a detached house, providing an additional 4 double bedrooms on the first floor.
 The existing two-floor layout is therefore able to incorporate up to 6 double bedrooms or could be utilised, similarly to the existing owners, with more reception rooms, there being a number of possible options.
 The versatility of this house has to be seen to be fully appreciated.
 The differing land levels of the plot also offer an imaginative opportunity to extend the property still further in this desirable location, with little disruption to the existing living space.
 The large entrance hall was the original sitting room of the bungalow and could still perform this function, if required.
 Alternatively, it could easily be combined with the adjoining room, currently used as a formal dining room, the two being divided by partially glazed double doors.
 The flexibility of the accommodation is further facilitated by two full bathrooms, one on each floor, and an additional en-suite shower room to the master bedroom.
 The dimensions of the large double bedrooms compare favourably to those in newer homes; the master bedroom is itself of such generous proportions it could be divided into two to create a 7th double bedroom with minimal work, having 2 x existing windows already, one at each end.
 The first floor could absorb further remodelling to create additional bedrooms, should this be required.
 There is also a large loft, accessible from the landing.

 The extensive ground floor works have included upgraded UPVC windows and doors, oak engineered wooden flooring, a co-ordinating bespoke staircase, two upgraded fireplaces (one fixed/ornamental and one electric/ornamental), a large contemporary kitchen/breakfast room conversion with ample storage, various built-in Neff appliances, an upgraded gas-fired Worcester Bosch boiler and a large Megaflo water tank.